-The North Dakota Water

-Coalition is a membership

-organization, under the umbrella

-of the North Dakota Water

-Users Association, made up of

-organizations and individuals interested in funding for water infrastructure.
+The North Dakota Water Coalition is a membership organization, under the umbrella of the North Dakota Water Users Association, made up of organizations and individuals interested in funding for water infrastructure.
 Since 1994, the Water Coalition has worked to identify and lobby for state and federal funding for water projects across North Dakota.

-2023 and Beyond
+2025 and Beyond

 Water needs are clearly greater than our resources.
-We must work hard to "Meet the Challenge" and "to meet the challenge of completing vital water infrastructure projects for the benefit of every North Dakotan."
+We must work hard to MEET THE CHALLENGE of completing vital water infrastructure projects for the benefit of every North Dakotan.

-(701) 223-4615 • staff@ndwater.net
+(701) 223-4615 · staff@ndwater.net